 - At all conferences, students are encouraged to present in the official language of their choice.

-- Whenever possible, a minimum of one French speaking member is included on the judging panel for student presentations given in French.
+- A minimum of one French-speaking member is included on the judging panel for student presentations given in French.

 download pdf: Science Atlantic By-laws